luisdvalle/NineSolution/README.md

 Structure of this application

-A ASP.NET WebAPI Core 2.0 project
+- An ASP.NET WebAPI Core 2.0 project
-A .NET Standard 2.0 library containing the abstractions used in this project A UnitTest .NET Core 2.0 project
+- A .NET Standard 2.0 library containing the abstractions used in this project
+- A UnitTest .NET Core 2.0 project